 – check for adherence to a style guide

 More in detail:

-– Industrial automation (controllers, inverters, drives, circuit breakers, safety systems, communication networks, etc.) for technical magazines, programming and user manuals, installation instructions, newsletters
+– Industrial automation (controllers, inverters, drives, machinery directive related subjects, circuit breakers, safety systems, communication networks, etc.) for technical magazines, programming and user manuals, installation instructions, newsletters

 – Automotive (cars, buses, trucks, fuel systems, etc.) for service bulletins, manuals and instructions, labour time guides, website pages, e-learning courses and software strings